Skip to main content

 Preparing Your Analysis Mesh

-The Analysis Mesh or Mesh to Analyze is the mesh that you would like to characterize.
-Typically this mesh is generated in Voyager from CT scan data using Voyager’s Mesh Tool.
-Meshes from 3rd party scanners (like structured light scanners) can also be imported and used as an analysis mesh.
+The Analysis Mesh or Mesh to Analyze is the Mesh that you would like to characterize.
+Typically this Mesh is generated in Voyager from CT scan data using Voyager’s Mesh Tool.
+Meshes from third-party scanners (like structured light scanners) can also be imported and used as an Analysis Mesh.

 Running the Workflow